 Now that you know how to detangle your hair, let’s talk about when to do it.
 I’ve found that I have the best results when I have multiple mini-sessions instead of one giant detangling session.

-Honestly, this sounds kind of disgusting, but it’s not.
-A pre-poo is when you put oil on your hair in order to help with detangling and keep the shampoo from stripping everything away.
+A pre-poo is when you put oil on your hair to help with detangling and keep the shampoo from stripping everything away.
 When applied to damp hair, oils provide enough slip for you to detangle.